21Kgold/holbertonschool-web_react/react_intro/README.md

 Time:        47.416 s
 ```

+* Intall and  then configure Enzyme to use the adapter you’ve installed in your setup file.
 ```
 /dashboard$ npm i --save-dev enzyme enzyme-adapter-react-16 /dashboard$ npm i --save-dev enzyme-to-json
 ```
-* Configure Enzyme to use the adapter you’ve installed in your setup file.
 * update your Jest configuration to automatically use enzyme-to-json serializer, by adding "snapshotSerializers": ["enzyme-to-json/serializer"] to your Jest configuration in your package.json.

 Shallow rendering is useful to constrain yourself to testing a component as a unit, and to ensure that your tests aren't indirectly asserting on behavior of child components.

+* Test that App renders without crashing
+  - verify that App renders a div with the class App-header
+  - verify that App renders a div with the class App-body
+  - verify that App renders a div with the class App-footer
+* Test that Notifications renders without crashing
+  - verify that Notifications renders three list items
+  - verify that Notifications renders the text Here is the list of notifications
 ```
 /dashboard$ npm test
  PASS  src/utils.test.js (28.03 s)